Quantum spin models of commensurate $p$-wave magnets: End Matter

-Here, we focus on case (ii), specified by the pattern in Eq.~(\ref{eq:d_2}), which is directly relevant to the honeycomb magnet Ni$_2$Mo$_3$O$_8$.
-In this material, the magnetically active Ni$^{2+}$ ions occupy inequivalent tetrahedral and octahedral oxygen environments, breaking bond-centered inversion symmetry and thereby permitting finite DM interactions~\cite{morey2019n,gao2023diffusive}.
-The resulting classical phase diagram of Eq.~(\ref{eq:spin}) is shown in Fig.~\ref{fig_4}(a) (see Sec.~III of the Supplemental Material for details).
+\textit{Case (ii): Classical and spin-$1/2$ phase diagrams}--- Here, we focus on case (ii), specified by the pattern in Eq.~(\ref{eq:d_2}).
+The resulting classical phase diagram of Eq.~(\ref{eq:spin}) is shown in Fig.~\ref{fig_4}(a) (see Sec.~S4 of the Supplemental Material for details~\cite{supplemental}).
 For small angles $0 < \theta < 0.67$, the ground state is an incommensurate spiral.
 Increasing $\theta$ drives a transition into the $p$-wave magnet, which is stabilized for $0.67 \le \theta < 1.25$ and is characterized by the ordering wave vector $\mathbf{Q} = \mathrm{M}$, as indicated by the LT spectrum in Fig.~\ref{fig_4}(b).
 Within this regime, the $p$-wave magnet is classically degenerate with noncoplanar states.
 Upon further increasing $\theta$, the system enters a coplanar $120^\circ$ state for $1.25 \le \theta < \pi/2$, with ordering wave vector $\mathbf{Q} = \mathrm{K}$, as shown in Fig.~\ref{fig_4}(c).
 This state may be viewed as a coplanar spiral with spins confined to a plane perpendicular to the [001] axis, where spins on the same sublattice are separated by relative angles of $\pm 2\pi/3$, while the relative orientations between different sublattices remain unconstrained.
 The spin group symmetry of such magnetic order can give rise to an $f$-wave spin splitting in momentum space~\cite{luo2025spin}.